root-project/root/README/ReleaseNotes/v608/index.md

 ## Introduction

-ROOT version 6.08/00 is scheduled for release in May, 2016.
+ROOT version 6.08/00 is scheduled for release in October, 2016.

 For more information, see: